Skip to main content

 Centralize feedback from chat, email, mindmaps, and support tickets.
 Auto-tag and prioritize so planning meetings start with clarity, not chaos.

-The problem
+The problem to solve

 PMs triage hundreds of feedback notes every week — one from chat, one from support, one forwarded from sales.
 It ends up as sticky notes on a wall.
 Planning meeting prep is a late-night job.